StockwatchDev/application_settings/README.md

 ```

+## Location of the config file on your file system

+To do

 ## Handling deviations in the config file

 ### When your config file does not adhere to the specified types